smartdevicelink/sdl_evolution/proposals/0119-SDL-passenger-mode.md

     <description>
       Warning message to be displayed on the lock screen when dismissal is enabled.
-      This warning should be used to ensure that the user is not the driver of the vehicle, ex. `Swipe up to dismiss, acknowledging that you are not the driver.`.
+      This warning should be used to ensure that the user is not the driver of the vehicle, ex. `Swipe down to dismiss, acknowledging that you are not the driver.`.
       This parameter must be present if "lockScreenDismissalEnabled" is set to true.
     </description>
   </param>